 Amazon Marketing Cloud’s top reporting abilities

-AMC enables completely custom analytics based on advertisers’ campaign objectives, tactics, and channels.
-This includes custom reporting on event-level data, including traffic metrics and attribution data.
+With AMC you can create custom analytics based on advertisers’ campaign objectives, tactics, and channels.

-Some examples of how this data and reporting can be used include:
+Some examples of what this data and reporting can help illuminate include:

 - Path-to-conversion analysis, including multiple attribution models and cross-campaign data aggregation